Landmark Bancorp (NASDAQ:LARK) Earns Buy Rating from Analysts at StockNews.com

-StockNews.com began coverage on shares of Landmark Bancorp (NASDAQ:LARK – Get Rating) in a report published on Tuesday morning.
+StockNews.com assumed coverage on shares of Landmark Bancorp (NASDAQ:LARK – Get Rating) in a research note released on Wednesday morning.
 The brokerage issued a buy rating on the financial services provider’s stock.

-The business also recently disclosed a quarterly dividend, which will be paid on Wednesday, March 2nd.
-Investors of record on Wednesday, February 16th will be paid a $0.21 dividend.
-This is a positive change from Landmark Bancorp’s previous quarterly dividend of $0.19.
-This represents a $0.84 dividend on an annualized basis and a dividend yield of 3.15%.
-The ex-dividend date of this dividend is Tuesday, February 15th.
-Landmark Bancorp’s payout ratio is currently 23.32%.
+The firm also recently announced a quarterly dividend, which was paid on Wednesday, March 2nd.
+Shareholders of record on Wednesday, February 16th were paid a dividend of $0.21 per share.
+The ex-dividend date was Tuesday, February 15th.
+This represents a $0.84 annualized dividend and a yield of 3.13%.
+This is an increase from Landmark Bancorp’s previous quarterly dividend of $0.19.
+Landmark Bancorp’s payout ratio is presently 23.32%.

 About Landmark Bancorp (Get Rating)